Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 2026 H2 with the full report published in the open.
 "Designed to be reviewed" is not the same

-as "audited" — we know, and we will not pretend otherwise until the report is on this site.
+as "audited."
+We know, and we will not pretend otherwise until the report is on this site.

-Not yet — we plan to open-source the cryptographic core (X3DH /
+Not yet.
+We plan to open-source the cryptographic core (X3DH /

 Double Ratchet implementation, mesh envelope, BLE protocol layer) under an audit-friendly